Parliament of India

-Those elected or nominated (by the president) to either house of Parliament are referred to as members of Parliament (MPs).
-The members of parliament of the Lok Sabha are directly elected by the Indian public voting in single-member districts and the members of parliament of the Rajya Sabha are elected by the members of all state legislative assemblies by proportional representation.
+Those elected or nominated (by the president) to either house of the Parliament are referred to as members of Parliament (MPs).
+The members of parliament in the Lok Sabha are directly elected by the voting of Indian citizens in single-member districts and the members of parliament in the Rajya Sabha are elected by the members of all state legislative assemblies by proportional representation.
 The Parliament has a sanctioned strength of 543 in the Lok Sabha and 245 in the Rajya Sabha including 12 nominees from the expertise of different fields of literature, art, science, and social service.
 The Parliament meets at Sansad Bhavan in New Delhi.
-The Parliament of India represents the largest democratic electorate in the world (the second is the European Parliament), with an electorate of 912 million eligible voters in 2019.
+The Parliament of India represents the largest democratic electorate in the world (the second being the European Parliament), with an electorate of 968 million eligible voters in 2024.
+On 28 May 2023, Prime Minister Narendra Modi, unveiled and inaugurated the New Parliament Building (Sansad Bhavan), located adjacent to the previous one.

 History

-During British rule, the legislative branch of India was the Imperial Legislative Council, which was created in 1861 via the Indian Councils Act of 1861 and disbanded in 1947, when India gained independence.
-Following independence, the Constituent Assembly of India was elected to write the Constitution of India, its members serving as the nation's first parliament.
+During the British rule, the legislative branch of India was the Imperial Legislative Council, which was created in 1861 via the Indian Councils Act 1861 and disbanded in 1947, when India gained independence.
+Following independence, the Constituent Assembly of India was elected to write the Constitution of India.
 In 1950 after the constitution came into force, the Constituent Assembly of India was disbanded, and succeeded by the Parliament of India, which is active to this day.

 Parliament House

+Old premises (Samvidhan Sadan)

-The Parliament House (Sansad Bhavan) is located in New Delhi.
+The Old Parliament House (Samvidhan Sadan) is located in New Delhi.
 It was designed by Edwin Lutyens and Herbert Baker, who were made responsible for the planning and construction of New Delhi by the British government, as the home of the Central Legislative Assembly, the Council of State, and the Chamber of Princes.
 The construction of the building took six years, and the opening ceremony was performed on 18 January 1927 by the viceroy and governor-general of India, Lord Irwin.
 The construction cost for the building was ₹8.3 million.